13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

-1. Can't create a abstractive class'object
+1. Can't create an abstractive class'object
 2. Must create a sub-class to inheritant abstractive class
 3. Sub-class must implement all the abstractive methods in abstractive class
 4. If a sub-class don't want to implement all the abstract class methods, it can be a abstract class